 6. Plowing must be performed in such a way that cars with snow mobile trailers can drive to the end of the plowed stretch, turn around, unload their snow mobiles and park there.

-7. Violations of the Rules by the contractor will result in de-certification and/or fine.
+7. Violations of the Rules by the contractor may result in de-certification and fine.